AnthonySlawski/PHYS-310/README.md

 **Methods Used:**

-- Utilized properties of covariance to derive the variance formula, considering both the correlation coefficient and the variance of individual variables.
+- Used properties of covariance to derive the variance formula, considering both the correlation coefficient and the variance of individual variables.
 - Employed grid search for hyperparameter optimization of the Extremely Random Tree model, assessing performance through metrics such as mean absolute error and outlier fraction.

 **Key Findings:**